mhelmkampf/bash_tricks/index.md

 ## Loops

-Loops allow you to perform an action multiple times, or repeat the same action with slight variations (e.g. multiple input files or lines).
-For and while loops are similar – usually for-loops are used when the number of iterations is known and/or small.
-While-loops are better suited for an unknown and/or large number of iterations.
+Loops allow you to perform an action multiple times, or repeat the same action with slight variations (e.g. multiple input files or lines). `for` and `while` loops are similar – usually `for` loops are used when the number of iterations is known and/or small. `while` loops are better suited for an unknown and/or large number of iterations.

 ```bash
 # Perform action (here: echo) for each item in list (A, B, C)